Enteroporc COLI AC lyophilisate and suspension for suspension for injection for pigs

 List of excipients

-Shelf life of the product after reconstitution according to directions:
+Shelf life after reconstitution according to directions: 8 hours.

 Special precautions for storage